FRONTOTEMPORAL DEMENTIA DOCUMENTARY

 Project Status: ACTIVE

-Our FTD Documentary relaunches this year, with a “Finish the Film” plan firmly in place, split into four phases.
-Project completion is slated for Spring 2026.
+Our FTD Documentary is currently underway, with a “Finish the Film” plan firmly in place, split into four phases.
+Project completion is slated for late 2026.

-The first phase fundraising is currently underway.
+First phase fundraising is nearly complete.
 It simply entails completing the first rough edit, so we can prepare for final interviews with doctors, etc. in phase two.

 That paves the way for third phase of the project, full post-production, including the final edit, sound mixing, etc.